chan150/TrillionG/README.md

 # TrillionG
-TrillionG is a trillion-scale graph generation using Recursive Vector model.
+TrillionG is a trillion-scale graph generator using Recursive Vector model.

 ## Usage (Simple example)
  - Git